Luciemzt/confetti/README.md

 -  **Signup:** As an anon I can sign up to the app so that I can start organising my Party
 -  **Login:** As a user I can login to the app so that I can see my Bookings and manage them (edit, delete, add options)
 -  **Logout:** As a user I can logout from the app so no one else can use it
--  **View Bookings** As a user I want to see a list of all the available places and also a view of each place individually
+-  **View Places** As a user I want to see a list of all the available places and also a view of each place individually
--  **Add Booking** As a user I can add a Place
--  **Edit Booking** As a user I can edit a Place
 -  **Create Place** As a user I can create a Place to book
+-  **Add Booking** As a user I can add a Place to my user profile
+-  **Edit Booking** As a user I can edit a Place (that is in my profile)
 -  **Delete Booking** As a user I can delete a Booking
 -  **Add Options to the booking** As a user I can add Options to a booking
--  **Delete Option from the booking** As a user I can remove Options from a Booking
+-  **Delete Options from the booking** As a user I can remove Options from a Booking
 -  **View User profile** As a user I can see my profile
 -  **Edit User profile** As a user I can edit my profile